Ideas Nobody Else Thought Of

 Multi-perspective reasoning without compression

 Most AI systems compress everything into averages.
 Savanax preserves disagreement.
-18 philosophical frameworks analyse decisions through isolated corpora—the computational equivalent of savant cognition's reduced top-down inhibition.
+19 reasoning branches analyse decisions through isolated corpora—the computational equivalent of savant cognition's reduced top-down inhibition.

 The insight: What if we could suppress AI's Bayesian priors the way rTMS suppresses neural compression in savants?